 - Duration / Maturity:

-The portfolio shall maintain a duration within +/- 50% of that of the Benchmark
+The portfolio shall maintain a duration of no longer than 3.25 years.

 - Permitted Securities: